-My goal is for you to excel in this class and to develop the skills necessary to ensure that not only your health is optimal but your family and community's health too.
+My goal is for you to excel in this class and to develop a plan for your chosen career in exercise science.
 However, you have the major responsibility for doing well.
 Achievement of course objectives will require you to know what you need to do to improve your performance and actually do it.
 You cannot meet the objectives of this course by being a passive learner.
 As the semester progresses, you should be able to implement several ideas to improve your performance.
 In addition, you are expected to ask questions to clarify expectations, evaluations, or other aspects of the course not clear to you.
 Poor planning on your part does not constitute an emergency on mine.
 Please communicate ahead of time if you are struggling and don't hesitate to reach out for extra help.
 Nashville State provides many student resources for academic and personal support; see the "Nashville State Community College Resources" section of this syllabus for more information.